-Marketing models have changed in recent years.
-In fact, thanks to the rise of Web3 and the increasing popularity of non-fungible tokens (NFTs), the whole creative economy has shifted.
-And it’s about time.
-The music industry generates about $43 billion in revenue; however, only 12 percent of that goes to artists.
-We needed new models and options when it comes to Web3 music.
+Marketing models are changing.
+And the rise of Web3, compounded by the increasing popularity of non-fungible tokens (NFTs), has pushed the entire creative economy into a bottleneck of shifting norms, and it’s about time.
+The music industry generates roughly $43 billion in revenue; however, only 12 percent of that goes to artists.
+We needed new models and options when it comes to Web3’s NFT music.

-Although many people still use Spotify or Apple Music for many of their audio needs, a few incredibly powerful Web3 streaming platforms and NFT marketplaces have arisen in recent years and taken the world by storm.
-These platforms are especially useful for independent artists, as they offer powerful new ways to create community, share music, and even get paid in crypto on the blockchain.
+Although many people still use Spotify or Apple Music for their audio needs, a few incredibly powerful Web3 streaming platforms and NFT marketplaces have risen to prominence in recent years, taking the world by storm.
+These platforms are especially useful for independent artists, since they offer powerful new ways to create community, share music, and even get paid in crypto on the blockchain.

-The decentralized infrastructure of Web3 streaming services and NFTs, in particular, increases peer-to-peer (P2P) interactions.
+The decentralized infrastructure of Web3 streaming services (and NFTs in particular) increases peer-to-peer (P2P) interactions.
 In so doing, these technologies help independent artists regain control of their art — and their compensation — by removing middlemen who currently have all the control, like Spotify and Apple Music.
-If you need proof that the music industry is in dire need of new models, see an overview of how Web 2.0 streaming services compensate artists in the image below.
+If you need proof that the music industry is in dire need of new models, take a look at how Web 2.0 streaming services compensate artists in the image below.

-Web3 streaming services and music NFTs are increasing in popularity, and early adopters stand to have significant gains.
-As such, although it’s still not certain that these Web3 streaming platforms and NFTs will surpass legacy services like Spotify or Apple Music, it makes sense for active producers, musicians, and vocalists to investigate these options now.
+Web3 streaming services and music NFT marketplaces are increasing in popularity, and early adopters stand to have significant gains.
+As such, while it’s still not certain that these Web3 streaming platforms and NFTs will surpass legacy services like Spotify or Apple Music, it makes sense for active producers, musicians, and vocalists to investigate these options now.

 Web3 streaming services

 Launched towards the end of 2019, Audius has one goal: To become the go-to Web3 streaming and sharing platform by putting power back into the hands of content creators.
 The platform consists of a fully decentralized music streaming protocol that was built with public blockchain infrastructure.
-This is intended to give artists better insights into who is steaming their music and better control over their tracks and how they are distributed.
+This is designed to give artists better insights into who is steaming their music, in addition to better control over their tracks, and how they’re distributed.

-Artists are able to distribute their music free of charge, and the team states that it will always be free for artists.
+Artists can distribute their music free of charge, and the team states that it will always be free for artists.
 What’s more, unlike most other music streaming services, Audius doesn’t take a cut of artists’ revenue.
 In their whitepaper, the team outlined the mechanics of Audius.
 It consists of: